Menu Close

 OCISLY stern, showing generators, thrusters and other equipment – Julia Bergeron

-The four azimuth thrusters on Of Course I Still Love You, when deployed, allow the droneship to maintain a precise position whilst at sea.
-Elon Musk has previously stated that the droneship is capable of maintaining its target position to within 3 meters, even under storm conditions.
-The droneship can reportedly maintain its position autonomously, or under remote control by operators on a support ship.
+When deployed, the four azimuth thrusters on Of Course I Still Love You (OCISLY) enable the droneship to maintain a precise position at sea.
+Elon Musk has previously stated that OCISLY is capable of holding its target position to within 3 meters, even during storm conditions.
+The droneship can reportedly maintain its position autonomously or under remote control by operators on a support ship.

-The droneship is fitted with cameras, sensors, and other measuring equipment to allow SpaceX to monitor and gather data on landings.
-On several occasions, it has been shown that these cameras can be remotely adjusted and moved during landings to provide a better perspective.
+OCISLY is also equipped with cameras, sensors, and other measuring equipment, allowing SpaceX to monitor and gather crucial data on landings.
+On several occasions, these cameras have been shown to be remotely adjustable, providing optimal perspectives during landing attempts.

 OCISLY arrives at Port Canaveral – SpaceX